getsolus/solus-site.github.io/content/blog/2017-03-05-this-week-in-solus-install-41.md

 Naturally, we want to make the experience easier on everyone and remove some bottlenecks.
 As a result, we will soon be moving our git management to our Phabricator's Diffusion application and utilize the Arcanist tool for easier submission and management of patches.
 This move has the added benefits of:

 - Allowing us to take advantage of inline patch review.
-- Enabling us to more easily add package maintainers or individuals with write-access to specific repos.
+- Providing a method to add community maintainers in a scalable manner.
 - Enabling us to consolidate some infrastructure, namely moving *some*  `solus-project` GitHub and GitLab repositories, into Phabricator.
   - For items such as our Software Center, it'll make filing issues less of a complex matter, with some being split between GitHub and Phabricator.